alco/exdoc_sphinx_formatter/README.md

   [1]: https://github.com/elixir-lang/ex_doc

+## Prerequisites

+SphinxFormatter relies on `pandoc` (command-line tool) and Sphinx (Python package) to work.
+Sphinx also uses a Makefile in its build process, so make sure you have `make` installed and working on your system.

 ## Usage

 To be able to use the formatter with ExDoc, it needs to be added to the load